Arts & Music

 In the Spring, the Drama Club presents a performance of a musical or play.
 Middle school students prepare after school beginning in October and continue until the show in the spring.
 The club hosts multiple performances including one for the students during school hours and two performances over a weekend for families and members of the school and church community.
 A nominal fee is charged for tickets and the proceeds benefit the Drama Club.

-The 2017 production is Sleeping Beauty!
-Save the dates for April 1 and April 2 to see the performance.
+The 2018 production is Buckshot and Blossoms!
+Save the dates for March 17 and March 18 to see the performance.